 Full TitleH9H-MC-JBEG(b): A Phase 1b Dose-Escalation and Cohort-Expansion Study of the Safety, Tolerability, and Efficacy of a Novel Transforming Growth Factor-ß Receptor I Kinase Inhibitor (Galunisertib) Administered in Combination with the Anti-PD-L1 Antibody Durvalumab (MEDI4736) in Recurrent or Refractory Metastatic Pancreatic Cancer

-This study is evaluating the safety and effectiveness of the investigational drugs galunisertib and durvalumab given in combination in patients with recurrent or persistent metastatic pancreatic cancer.
+This study is evaluating the safety and effectiveness of the drugs galunisertib and durvalumab given in combination in patients with recurrent or persistent metastatic pancreatic cancer.
 Both drugs activate the immune system against cancer.
 Galunisertib also inhibits the growth of the blood vessels that tumors needs to grow and spread.

 Galunisertib is taken orally (by mouth) and durvalumab is given intravenously (by vein).